zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Getting started with ReasonRelay is much like getting started with Relay, with a few additional steps.
+Relay is made up of two parts:

+1. The framework Relay that runs on the client and integrates with React.
+2. The _Relay compiler_, that takes the GraphQL definitions you write and generate artifacts that Relay uses at runtime.

+This means that the workflow for using Relay (and ReasonRelay by extension) is:

+1. You write Relay code
+2. The compiler finds and compiles your Relay code
+3. Repeat

+You really don't need to care too much about the generated artifacts though (ReasonRelay hides them pretty well from you), but remember the compiler!
+It needs to run.
+Luckily it's fast and it has an excellent watch mode.

 ## Installation

 First things first - ReasonRelay _requires BuckleScript 6_.
 It will _not_ work with `bs-platform < 6.0.0`.
 It also requires `reason-react`, but you probably figured that out already.
+Currently we depend on Relay version 7.
+Lets start by installing the dependencies:

 ```bash
 # Add reason-relay and dependencies to the project